 The chandeliers, the Gilles & Boissier envelope, and the Spa de La Mer all deliver.
 The bar is genuinely one of the best hotel drinking rooms in Midtown, the Forbes rating is earned, and the service is consistent.
 Rates sit below Aman and The Mark but the glamour quotient per dollar is arguably higher.

 The second-floor Grand Salon afternoon tea is bookable by non-guests and runs on Kreuther-backed pastry, which makes it the cheapest legitimate way to feel the hotel.
-Book the 2pm seating on a weekday, sit by the chandelier, order the champagne supplement, and leave in under two hours for around $120 a head.
+Book the 2pm seating on a weekday, sit by the chandelier, order the champagne supplement, and leave in under two hours for far less than dinner money.

 Patrick Gilles and Dorothee Boissier ran Christian Liaigre's Paris studio before opening their own in 2004, and Baccarat is the project that put them on the American map.
 Every public room on the second floor reads like a French salon: velvet banquettes, lacquered panelling, bespoke Savoir beds upstairs.
 The Grand Salon bar is the one you see on Instagram and the one you should sit in for a Sazerac made with house-blend cognac.